 |snapshot build||In the context of continuous integration, a snapshot build refers to a system component-based build process that is triggered immediately after a development artifact modification is committed.|

 |Solr||Solr is a popular enterprise search engine from the Apache Lucene project.
-Intershop 7 and Intershop Commerce Management bundle the Apache Solr search engine by default in order to index and retrieve products and WCM content.||Overview - Search|
+Intershop 7 and Intershop Commerce Management bundle the Apache Solr search engine by default in order to index and retrieve products and web content management content.|